Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

-[1]  Alpha Progression App.
-This is a secondary source app review from Fitness Drum.
+[Alpha Progression App][1] This is a secondary source app review from Fitness Drum.
 They review different lifting apps and explain different features of apps.
 1. The Alpha Progression App is and app that allows the user to track their lifting progression through a certain time period that they choose.
 The app uses A.I. to generate workout plans,